rsdoiel/mkpage/README.md

-This is experimental..., things are sure to change
+    An experiment, a deconstructed content manage system, things are sure to change ...

 # mkpage